erikeidt/erikeidt.github.io/The-Double-E-Method.md

 operand stack: (AST for) identifier a

 input: plus sign +
-3: binary addition operator: reduce until precedence of addition is higher than that on the operator stack note that the search of the operator stack (backward, i.e. from top of stack) for possible reductions is halted by the presence of the ( this means that any operators further toward the bottom of the stack are precluded from reduction at this point, even if they are higher precedence than + push operator binary addition onto the operator stack switch to unary state
+3: since we're in binary state we see this as binary addition operator: reduce until precedence of addition is higher than that on the operator stack note that the search of the operator stack (backward, i.e. from top of stack)
+     for possible reductions is halted by the presence of the ( this means that any operators further toward the bottom of the stack are precluded from reduction at this point, even if they are higher precedence than binary + push operator binary addition onto the operator stack switch to unary state